Dhruvil5995/Chatbot/README.md

 ## Overview

-Pandeyji Eatery is a comprehensive restaurant management system with Dialogflow integration.
+Indian Restaurant is a comprehensive restaurant management system with Dialogflow integration.
 This project is designed to streamline restaurant operations, manage orders, and provide a seamless customer experience.
 It includes a MySQL database for order management, a FastAPI web service for handling user queries and order operations, a website template, and CSS styles for a restaurant.

 ## Project Components